-A request for samples from the MAH is done on the basis of a list of the last 5 active substance batches used in the manufacture of recent finished product batches.
+A request for samples from the MAH is done based on a list of the last 5 active substance batches used in the manufacture of recent finished product batches.
 This list will be provided by the MAH.
 The EDQM Secretariat will select one batch from the pool and request the adequate quantity of substance from the MAH.